 The ancient Greeks had a system of standard weights to ensure fair and consistent trade transactions.
-To ensure that each weight was easily recognisable whether one was literate or not, unique designs were assigned to each unit of weight.
+To make sure that each weight was easily recognisable whether one was literate or not, unique designs were assigned to each unit of weight.

 For example, a bronze tortoise equaled 127.5 grams, a lead dolphin 455g, and a lead amphora 301g.
 Neat, hey?

 ‘Give us a knuckle bone of rice, a dolphin of flour….oh and a tortoise of those dried figs will ya mate?’

 When leaving the Agora of Athens, you cross a bridge over the railway line, which cleaves off the northern edge of the complex.
 A train was passing beneath when I was heading back to town; a piece of modern technology passing through Athens’ ancient heart.